pirozhocheck/rsschool-cv/cv.md

 3. Learning Coding (mobile app "Mimo")

 ## **About me**
-I realized i didn't want to become a teacher after 2 years of studying in my dreams university.
+I realized i didn't want to become a teacher after 2 years of studying in my dream university.
 I like to challenge myself and learn new things.
 That's why I am here.
 I can work in noisy places, also I'm pretty good at video and photo editing and I can quickly and easily join new team/group.

 ## **Code example**